Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

-Alexandre Gaspar Maia, Ph.D., leads Mayo Clinic's Functional Epigenomics Laboratory, where he combines advanced sequencing techniques to profile the epigenomic landscape at a single-cell level, mostly focusing on enhancer elements, or enhancers.
+Alexandre (Alex) Gaspar Maia, Ph.D., is the head of the Functional Epigenomics Laboratory at Mayo Clinic where he is combining some of the most advanced sequencing techniques to profile the epigenomic landscape at a single-cell level, primarily focusing on enhancer elements and transcriptional dependencies in ovarian cancer.

 Dr. Maia has done extensive work in epigenetic regulation of stem cells, cellular reprogramming and cancer, and is interested in using epigenomic profiling of enhancer elements to decipher cellular heterogeneity, particularly to understand cancer stem cell states.

 Advancing the current understanding of cancer stem cell states is extremely valuable for designing novel therapies and target transcriptional dependencies for each patient.
 This is ultimately the goal of personalized medicine.

 Learn about clinical trials that address specific scientific questions about human health and disease.

 See the peer-reviewed findings I have published as a result of my research.